 According to the site, the code noted 100 Gen 2 critters from number 152 in the Pokédex (Chikorita) to number 251 (Celebi).

-A smaller update, which Niantic dropped on Decembe 6, allowed you to transfer multiple Pokémon to Professor Willow.
+A smaller update, which Niantic dropped on December 6, allowed you to transfer multiple Pokémon to Professor Willow, while the developer also recently dropped Ditto into play.
+The most

-Read on for more details of the most recent Pokémon Go update, starting with a list of all 100 new Pokémon expected to drop in December as part of the Gen 2 update.
+Read on for more details of the most recent Pokémon Go updates, starting with a list of all 100 Gen 2 Pokémon – we've bolded the ones that have been officially confirmed, but let us know if you spot any others in the comments down below.

 Watch: Pokémon Go tips and tricks